 There are many things that you should consider when adding a codicil before you touch the actual will.
 On a separate sheet of paper, write down specifically which portions you want to change and how you want to change them in the will.
 It is also important to state that the new changes from the codicil revoke the previous versions of the will and that it is effective the day that the codicil is signed.
 Then, contact your probate attorney with this document.

-BEFORE attempting to alter a will, you will-ammendmentshould ask a probate lawyer to answer the following questions:
+BEFORE attempting to alter a will, you should ask a probate lawyer to answer the following questions:

 If you previously made a codicil to your will, can you replace it with a new codicil?